DougRogers/Tinta/README.md

 You can support this project by donation or clicking on the ad.

-About the ad:
+About the ads:
   To support the development of Tinta, I have placed ads in Tinta.
 I have endeavoured to make them as unobtrusive as possible.
-You can support Tinta development by click on the ad and visiting a sponsor.
+You can support Tinta development by clicking on the ads and visiting a sponsor.
 Tinta is free and always will be, the ads are just to cover development.